Nov 6 2018 Election Victories We're Celebrating

 We took back the House.
 Let’s say that again because it sounds so sweet: We took back the House!
 This restores Democratic power to check the Administration, investigate its participants’ crimes, and initiate legislation.
 Even legislation that cannot pass the (still-Republican-held, unfortunately) Senate can make important statements about where our Representatives stand.

 The diversity represented by the House has also reached historic heights, with 31 women newly elected to the House, including the first two Muslim Congresswomen, the first Latina Congresswoman from Texas, the first Black Congresswoman from Massachusetts, and the first two Native American Congresswomen.

 CA-48: Harley Rouda, the candidate that Indivisible OC 48 endorsed, ran to oust longtime Republican incumbent and suspected Russian stooge Dana Rohrabacher from the 48th district.
-This seat was considered safe a year ago—now it may turn blue!
-But the margin is slim and votes are still being counted.
+This seat was considered safe a year ago—now it has turned blue!

 IL-14: “Rep. Randy Hultgren, a four-term GOP incumbent, in a reliably red district” has been unseated by registered nurse and former senior adviser to President Obama Lauren Underwood!

 MI-13 and MN-05: Rashida Tlaib and Ilhan Omar (respectively) won their elections to the House, becoming the first Muslim women in Congress.

 NM-02: Xochitl Torres Small achieved a dramatic victory over her Republican opponent!